cdisc-org/analysis-results-standard/project/docs/Analysis.md

   * The subset of data records on which the analysis is performed (optional).

-  * One or more factors by which either subjects or data records are grouped for analysis (optional).
+  * One or more factors by which either subjects or data records are grouped for analysis (optional).'

-  '
 from_schema: https://www.cdisc.org/ars/1-0
 rank: 1000
 is_a: NamedObject
 slots:
 - id
 - version
-- categoryIds
 - description
 - reason
 - purpose
 - documentRefs
+- categoryIds
+- dataset
+- variable
 - analysisSetId
+- dataSubsetId
 - orderedGroupings
-- dataSubsetId
-- dataset
-- variable
 - methodId
 - referencedAnalysisOperations
 - programmingCode